 The following inventory formulas can all be used to find ways to increase your bottom line:

 Gross margin return on invested inventory (GMROI)

 GMROI is an inventory formula used by retail businesses to measure a certain element of their profitability.
 It measures the gross profit that a retailer makes every year for each dollar of inventory they purchased.
-The formula is your company’s gross profit margin divided by your average on-hand inventory cost.
+The formula is:

 After doing this calculation, the number should at least be higher than one.
 If it’s below one, it means you are losing money on your inventory and aren’t a profitable business.
 A GMROI of 1.50 means you are making a profit on your inventory at 150% of your cost.